What is Acupuncture and Chinese Medicine?Page Menu

 - Chinese exercise system (tai ji)

-These and other techniques are taught in both our Master of Acupuncture and Master of Chinese Medicine degree programs.
+These and other techniques are taught in both our Master of Acupuncture and Master of Chinese Medicine and Doctor of Chinese Medicine degree programs.

 Chinese Medicine (also called Traditional Chinese Medicine, TCM, or Chinese herbal medicine) is a rich, complex system that identifies the pattern of disharmony in each patient and then builds a unique, individualized treatment plan.
 In addition to acupuncture techniques, Chinese Medicine practitioners use Chinese herbs, hundreds of substances and thousands of formulas to address health concerns.

-Our Master of Chinese Medicine students gain proficiency in this system of Chinese herbal medicine, in addition to learning acupuncture techniques.
+Our Master of Chinese Medicine and Doctor of Chinese Medicine students gain proficiency in this system of Chinese herbal medicine, in addition to learning acupuncture techniques.

 Qi - the basis of acupuncture and Chinese medicine

 Chinese medical philosophy holds that all life is sustained by the constant flow of an energy called “qi” (pronounced “chee”).
 The qi of the body is connected to the qi of nature - illness occurs when the two are out of harmony.
 Acupuncture and Chinese medicine restore health by strengthening the body’s qi and enhancing its flow.

 Chinese medical knowledge has been shaped by the experiences of thousands of practitioners over many centuries.
 Acupuncture and Chinese medicine continue to evolve as practitioners and faculty members at Traditional Chinese Medicine colleges accumulate new experiences in the modern world.